Mbodin/murder-generator/CONTRIBUTING.md

 The reason is that grammar plays quite an important role in the generated sentences, which makes usual translation framework less useful.

 There are two different things that need to be translated: the interface and the scenario elements.
-The interface’s translations are stored in [translations.json](./web/translations.json), whose content is explained in [translations.md](./doc/translations.md).
+The interface’s translations are stored in [translations.json](./web/translations.json), whose content is explained in [translations.md](./doc/references/translations.md).
 The scenario elements are present in the [data/elements](./data/elements) folder.
-See [language.md](./doc/language.md) for how the language part of these files works and on how to add a language there.
+See [language.md](./doc/explanations/language.md) for how the language part of these files works and on how to add a language there.

 Note that only the interface has to be fully translated to be able to use the program.
 However, if a scenario element is left untranslated, some sentences may appear as a `Missing translation` message in the output scenario, or simply never be picked by the generator.
 As for the other means of contributing, pull requests are of course very welcomed.

+If you would be interested in translating the documentation (or helping with the documentation), [contact me](https://github.com/Mbodin).

 # Adding Features